The biggest business buzzword of 2019 is “culture.”

 In the Farmer Phase, your culture is determined by your clients’ relationships with your team and your team members’ relationships with you.

 Your team must understand your vision (we call this “The Owner’s Intent”).
-They must also know that you care about their careers and have plans in place for them (we use the Career Roadmap exercise in the Incubator and Growth programs).
+They must also know that you care about their careers and have plans in place for them (we use the Career Growth ToolKit exercise in the Incubator and Growth programs).
 They must see the horizon and know they can achieve their career goals on your platform.

 Then your team must deliver 1:1 relationships with your clients the same way you would.
 This is the most challenging part of being a Farmer: handing over the responsibility for client relationships.
 Every staff person will have different personalities, strengths and weaknesses.
 For example, one might be incredible at creating workouts for clients but might not have a strong sense of empathy.
 Or one might be creative but not quite organized enough.
 For this reason, we always build a safety net into the Farmer Phase: We add a client success manager role for 2-4 hours per week.